Keysborough - North

 Keysborough - North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that could impact the region.
-Notable projects include Keys Estate Keysborough, Keysborough Townhouses, Perry Road Construction and Widening - Stage 3, and Keysborough Community Hub.
+AreaSearch has identified eight projects that may impact this region.
+Notable ones are Keys Estate Keysborough, Keysborough Townhouses, Perry Road Construction and Widening - Stage 3, and Keysborough Community Hub.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.